-Trifecta has 6 set meal plans, and you can choose between 7 and 21 meals per week made up of breakfast, lunch, and dinner for either 5 or 7 days per week.
-The dishes average somewhere between 350 to 500 calories per serving and have been designed by dietitians to be balanced in macros.
-This makes them great for athletes and gym-goers in particular.
+Trifecta has 4 set meal plans, and you can choose between 7 and 21 meals per week made up of breakfast, lunch, and dinner for either 5 or 7 days per week.

 You might also choose to shop a la carte from Trifecta’s Meal Prep menu, which offers pre-portioned, pre-cooked proteins as well as carbs and veggies that you can mix and match to make your own meals.
 These include everything from grilled chicken breasts and pulled pork to quinoa, brown rice, sweet potatoes, and more.